History Mad Dad

 Does Dad relish history and heritage?
 If so, there are plenty of great attractions and tours across Northern Ireland for him to indulge his interests this Father's Day weekend.

-For more ideas of days out for your history-mad dad, see Culture, History and Heritage in Northern Ireland.
+See below for some history-themed events your dad might enjoy or for more ideas of days out for your history-mad dad, see Culture, History and Heritage in Northern Ireland.